Claire Hutton: Kansas City Current

-Hutton played in 22 regular-season games in 2024, starting 19, as the Current placed fourth in the standings.
+Hutton played in 22 league games as a rookie in 2024, starting 19, as the Current placed fourth in the standings, their best finish at the time.
 Despite being away for a month at the 2024 FIFA U-20 Women's World Cup, she ranked fourth on the team with over 1,600 minutes played.
 In the playoffs, she started both games as the Current won 1–0 against the North Carolina Courage in the quarterfinals, then lost 3–2 to the Orlando Pride in the semifinals.
-She was one of three players nominated for NWSL Rookie of the Year, losing to Croix Bethune.
+She was one of three finalists for NWSL Rookie of the Year, losing to the Washington Spirit's Croix Bethune.

-Hutton made 25 appearances, starting 22, and played over 1,800 minutes in 2025, helping the Current win the NWSL Shield with the best record in the league.
+In 2025, Hutton made 25 appearances, starting 22, and played over 1,800 minutes, helping the Current win the NWSL Shield with the best record in the league.
 The team set multiple NWSL records including most points, most wins, and fewest goals allowed in a season.
-Her close friend Ally Sentnor joined the Current midseason in a record intraleague trade.
-In the playoffs, Hutton played the entire extra-time match as the Current were upset 2–1 by Gotham FC in the quarterfinals.
+Her close friend Ally Sentnor joined the Current midseason in a then record intraleague trade.
+In the playoffs, Hutton played the entire extra-time match as the Current were upset 2–1 by eventual champions Gotham FC in the quarterfinals.
 She was one of five finalists for NWSL Midfielder of the Year, along with teammate Debinha, as players from the Current made up one-third of all NWSL award nominees.
-Hutton was named to the 2025 NWSL Best XI First Team at the NWSL Awards.
+ESPN named her the top player in the league under the age of twenty.
+She was named to the NWSL Best XI First Team along with teammates Temwa Chawinga, Lorena, Izzy Rodriguez, and Kayla Sharples.

+Bay FC

+On February 11, 2026, Hutton was traded to Bay FC for in intraleague transfer funds.
+This move and Croix Bethune's concurrent but separate move from Washington to Kansas City were the second and third largest transfers in NWSL history.
+Bay's new head coach Emma Coates named Hutton and Hannah Bebar as vice captains alongside captain Sydney Collins.
+She debuted for the club in the season opener on March 14, playing the full match as Bay won 2–1 against expansion team Denver Summit.
+Two weeks later, she signed a long-term contract extension with Bay, committing her future to the club through 2030.
+On July 5, she scored her first goal for Bay – her first NWSL regular-season goal – from the penalty spot against expansion team Boston Legacy; she also provided an assist in the match, which ended 2–2.